-While this website discusses a number of treatments for kidney stones that work primarily on most cases, there are times when a more invasive treatment may be required.
+While there are a number of treatment options for kidney stones that work in most cases, there are times when a more invasive treatment may be required.
 This page discusses the parameters for determining if kidney stone surgery is needed as well as what is involved in having the surgery – the procedure, the complications and the recovery period.

 Why Have Kidney Stone Surgery?

 Considered the last resort, surgery is rarely needed as a treatment to remove kidney stones.
 However, if other types of treatments do not work, it may be time to consider kidney stones surgery.
 Surgery may be the right option for you if the kidney stone: